How to Start a Food Truck Business: Step-by-Step Guide

 A strong brand helps you connect with customers and turn them into loyal fans.

-Don’t forget traditional marketing too—flyers, local ads, and partnerships with nearby businesses can all help spread the word.
+Traditional marketing still works; flyers, local ads, and teaming up with nearby businesses can help spread the word.

 If things go well, you might want to expand.